Camila Giorgi: 2017: Mixed results

 Giorgi began the 2017 season at the Shenzhen Open.
 She made it to the semifinals where she lost to eighth seed, last year finalist, and eventual finalist, Alison Riske.
 At the Australian Open, she was defeated in the first round by 12th seed Timea Bacsinszky.

-Giorgi retired during her final round of qualifying match at the Qatar Open to Lauren Davis.
-In March, she played at the Indian Wells Masters.
+Giorgi retired during her final round of qualifying match at the Qatar Ladies Open to Lauren Davis.
+In March, she played at the Indian Wells Open.
 She lost in the opening round to Johanna Larsson.

 Starting her clay-court season at the first edition of the Ladies Open Biel Bienne, Giorgi made it to the quarterfinals where she was defeated by qualifier Aliaksandra Sasnovich.
 In Stuttgart, she fell in the first round of qualifying to Dinah Pfizenmaier.
 At the J&T Banka Prague Open, Giorgi upset top seed and 2015 champion Karolína Plíšková in the first round.
 She ended up losing in the quarterfinals to qualifier and eventual champion Mona Barthel.
 Getting past qualifying at the Internationaux de Strasbourg, she was defeated in the second round by fellow qualifier Ashleigh Barty.
 Giorgi lost in the first round of the French Open to Océane Dodin.

 Competing in s-Hertogenbosch, Giorgi was defeated in the second round by Carina Witthöft.
 Making it past qualifying at the Aegon Classic, she upset second seed Elina Svitolina in the second round.
 She retired in her quarterfinals match against Ashleigh Barty due to a right thigh injury.
 At the Wimbledon, Giorgi reached the third round where she lost to 13th seed and French Open champion Jeļena Ostapenko.

 In Washington D.C., Giorgi was defeated in the first round by Canadian wildcard Bianca Andreescu.
 At the Rogers Cup, she lost in the final round of qualifying to Sorana Cîrstea.
 Getting past qualifying in Cincinnati, she reached the third round where she fell to top seed and defending champion, Karolína Plíšková.
 At the US Open, she was defeated in the first round by 31st seed Magdaléna Rybáriková.

-Giorgi missed the rest of the season due to injury.
-She ended the year ranked No. 79.